microsoft/industry/healthcare/solutions/IoMT/README.md

 - Allowing healthcare professional to remotely monitor patients' key biometrics in (near) real-time.
 - Shorter time to diagnosis, because of more efficient and quick data exchange, asynchronous analysis of datasets and analysis of medical data, before impactful medical incidents take place.
 No in-person visits required.

 Classical IoT as well as IoMT scenarios share similar architectures.
 The most significant differences can be identified on the application and data-driven use-case level.
-Also, there is a higher emphasis on the security aspect in the IoMT space and the compliance with legal regulations and standards.
+Analytics and Data Science use-cases in the healthcare industry can differ vastly from other industry scenarios.
+Also, there is a higher emphasis on the security aspect in the IoMT space and the compliance with legal regulations and standards, because often personal identifiable information (PII) gets processed that is highly sensible.
+Additional security mechanisms on the network, identity and data layer need to be established to secure the data and only grant access to individual data points.
 In the next paragraphs, we will look at the various layers of an IoMT architecture.

 | Reference implementation | Description | Deploy |
 |:-------------------------|:------------|--------|